16.66% Raised

 If training is required to improve the child’s chances of securing an appropriate job opportunity, Hurras will cover the cost of the training until the child completes it.

 However, if the case meets the vulnerability criteria, our network will work on empowering parents to help them provide for the basic needs of their family.
-Moreover, Hurras will refer the caregivers to other relief organizations and will follow up on their access to the services they need, in addition to assisting them in seeking employment.
+Moreover, Child Guardians will refer the caregivers to other relief organizations and will follow up on their access to the services they need, in addition to assisting them in seeking employment.

 • Referral to organizations that assist in providing employment opportunities.